-There was no single international comprehensive system of registration of property rights and other interests including security interests in aircraft and aircraft parts.
+There was no single comprehensive international system of registration of property rights and other interests, including security interests in aircraft and aircraft parts.

 Each aircraft must have a nationality.
 This is the State ultimately responsible for enforcement of safety and other obligations through registration in that State.
-This differs from the concept of nationality and registration of the underlying of the airline carrier (move the above around).
+This differs from the concept of nationality and registration of the underlying airline carrier (move the above around).

 Aircraft may be financed by retained capital, debt or finance leasing.
 Secured debt may be advanced by banks or through bond debt.
 Debt may be secured on aircraft in the manner set out below.

-Complicated issues arise with securing interests in aircraft, for reasons that are readily apparent.
-Aircraft may travel to various jurisdictions which have different rights and concepts in terms of enforcement, bankruptcy and security.
+Complicated issues arise with securing interests in aircraft for reasons that are readily apparent.
+Aircraft may travel to various jurisdictions, which have different rights and concepts in terms of enforcement, bankruptcy and security.
 Different States recognise different types of interest in assets, including aircraft.

 There have been calls to create a single international system of registration of ownership of aircraft.
 The Cape Town Convention seeks to go some way towards achieving this in the context of aircraft leasing.